NVIDIA/spark-rapids/docs/additional-functionality/rapids-udfs.md

 ### mapInArrow
 [mapInArrow](https://spark.apache.org/docs/latest/api/python/reference/pyspark.sql/api/pyspark.sql.DataFrame.mapInArrow.html#pyspark.sql.DataFrame.mapInArrow) is a PySpark API introduced in Spark 3.3.0.
-And the RAPIDS Accelerator also supports acceleration for it in the same way with the Pandas UDF.
+The RAPIDS Accelerator supports acceleration for `mapInArrow` in the same way with the Pandas UDF.